actano/service-conventions/Readme.md

 We are making use of [semantic versioning](https://semver.org/) to have a strictly monotonically increasing number as the Docker image tag.
 This enables us to revert to older versions because this will still create new image tags.

+## Git hooks

+* Do not enforce git hooks.
+* Optional git hooks are fine.
+* The ci system is testing everything anyway, so git hooks should be an individual developer settings.

 ## Templates

 The [service-template](./service-template) directory contains templates to get a starting point for